ForgeRock/sdk-sample-apps/README.md

 ## Documentation

-Documentation for the SDKs is provided on [ForgeRock Backstage](https://backstage.forgerock.com/docs/sdks/latest/index.html), and includes topics such as:
+Detailed [documentation](https://docs.pingidentity.com/sdks/latest/sdks/index.html) is provided, and includes topics such as:

 - Introducing the SDK Features
 - Preparing your server for use with the SDKs